London Dreams: Cast

+Production

+In 2000, Rajkumar Santoshi planned a film titled Rashque.
+The film was reportedly set to star Aamir Khan, Shah Rukh Khan, and Aishwarya Rai.
+However, the project never materialised.
+Years later, the film was remade as London Dreams, with a new cast.

 Reception

 Critical response

 London Dreams received mixed to negative reviews from critics.
 Taran Adarsh praised the performance of the principal cast, while criticizing the climax.
-Rajeev Masand gave a scathing review of the movie, describing it as a "good film about foolish people."
+Rajeev Masand gave a scathing review of the movie, describing it as a "frustratingly foolish film about foolish people."
 Chandrima Pal of Rediff criticized the background music of the movie, while praising the dialogues, as well as Ajay Devgan's performance.
 Noyon Jyoti Parasara of AOL said "The last twenty minutes of ‘London Dreams’ take away half its spirit."

 Soundtrack

 Music was composed by Shankar–Ehsaan–Loy with lyrics written by Prasoon Joshi.

 The song style is generally rock inspired to match the motifs in the movie.
 "Khanabadosh", "Shola Shola", "Barso Yaaron", "Khwab" and "Man Ko Ati Bhavey Saiyaan" were very popular songs; "Man Ko Ati Bhavey" and "Khanabadosh" being the most popular ones.